Welcome to my guest blogger series on women and the body.

-This post is by counsellor and psychotherapist Renee McDonald from Butterfly Courage in Bulli, Australia.
+This post on Our Body Matters is by counsellor and psychotherapist Renee McDonald from Butterfly Courage in Bulli, Australia.

 Renee is a Clinical Member of The Psychotherapy and Counselling Federation of Australia.
 She is also an accredited Clinical Supervisor with PACFA and The Australian Clinical Supervision Association.
 Over the past 15 years, Renee has worked as a counsellor and psychotherapist.
 She has been in private practice on the NSW South Coast for over 9 years.
 Renee is an integrative, client-centred therapist, who uses existential, relationship, somatic and mindfulness theories in her work.